Chances are, if you’re visiting the Philippines, you’re going to visit their largest island. Here are all the coolest things to do in Luzon!

 If you plan your trip in mid-April then you could catch the Tadek- Bagat Festival featuring the different tribes of Adam’s dances and songs.

 A little harder to get to, but well worth the journey is Sagada in the Cordillera Mountains.
-This area is full of natural beauty and flora and fauna and is one of the most naturally beautiful places to see in the Philippines.
+This area is full of natural beauty and flora and fauna and is one of the most naturally beautiful things to do in Luzon.
 Behold the beauty of the rice terraces, caves, waterfalls, and lush mountains.

 Be sure not to miss the hanging coffins of Echo Valley.
 Coffins with dead bodies fill the walls of this cliffside offering one of the most unique cemeteries in the world.
 It is said that this burial ritual still is practiced today even!
 If that’s not enough for you, you can visit Lumiang Cave where there are hundreds of coffins buried as well!